tirkarp/covid19-resource-library/README.md

 | [SafeGraph's COVID-19 Data](https://docs.google.com/spreadsheets/d/1UNWvPzkUTTlXBZ6M6iGhM_7sr8h-MxsZdE7iOszkAmk/edit#gid=0) | List of all available COVID-19 data available for use from SafeGraph. | `Catalog` |
 | [COVID-19 Healthcare Coalition Resource Library](https://c19hcc.org/resource-library) | Resource library from C19hcc, an industry-led coalition whose goal is to coordinate expertise, capabilities, data and insights to provide data-driven, real-time insights to improve clinical outcomes. | `Catalog` |

 ## Tag Descriptions
 - `Catalog`: a gallery of sources from which we can pull datasets
 - `Parameters`: contains published estimates of parameters e.g. basic reproduction number
 - `Article`: an article

+## Contributions

+Contributions are always welcome.
+Please fork, read the [contributions `README`](templates/), and make a pull request when you are ready.